7Block Labs

 1) Rights, policy, and market design (90-day lift)

-• Map data categories and license terms to enforceable primitives:
+• Let’s break down data categories and license terms into practical components:

-• Consent receipts aligned to ISO/IEC TS 27560, modeled as Verifiable Credentials (VC) with SD‑JWT selective disclosure for minimal data revelation in workflows. (iso.org)
+• We’re using consent receipts that line up with ISO/IEC TS 27560, set up as Verifiable Credentials (VC).
+These employ SD‑JWT selective disclosure to keep the data sharing to a minimum in various workflows. (iso.org)

-• “Training Data Summary” (EU AI Act GPAI) templates, versioned and signed, so each model build has a pinned, immutable disclosure artifact. (aiacto.eu)
+• We've got these “Training Data Summary” templates from the EU AI Act GPAI, and they’re versioned and signed.
+That way, each model build comes with a solid, unchangeable disclosure artifact. (aiacto.eu)

-• “Access‑for‑Compute” license (no raw egress), “Volume‑metered” license (per‑token or per‑row), and “Revenue‑share” license with downstream pay‑through rules.
+• An “Access‑for‑Compute” license (no raw egress), a “Volume‑metered” license (either per-token or per-row), and a “Revenue‑share” license that outlines pay-through rules for downstream use.

-• On-chain dispute and takedown hooks that can revoke access keys and freeze payouts on breach.
+• We also have on-chain hooks for disputes and takedowns that can take away access keys and freeze payouts if there’s a breach.

-• Relevant services: blockchain integration, security audit services, smart contract development.
+• Don’t forget to check out our services: blockchain integration, security audit services, and smart contract development.

 2) Data ingress, hygiene, and provenance enforcement